 The Italian Open or Open D’Italia, was first played in 1925 and has been a permanent fixture on the European Tour schedule since its creation in 1972.
-The Italian Open was added to the tour’s Rolex Series of premier events in 2017, securing an annual prize pot of $7 million, though the tournament dropped out of the reduced series for 2020.
+The Italian Open was added to the tour’s Rolex Series of premier events in 2017, securing an annual prize pot of $7 million, though the tournament dropped out of the reduced series from 2020 onwards.

 A total of 26 courses have hosted the Italian Open over the years with clubs in Rome, Milan, Turin and a number of other cities playing their part.

 Numerous home grown players have triumphed here, the first of which being Francesco Pasquali who won the very first tournament when it was played at the Alpino de Stressa.
 The latest Italian Champion was Francesco Molinari who was victorious in both 2006 and 2016.

 |Marco Simone Golf Club||Rome, Italy||7,268 yards||€3,250,000|

 |2023||Adrian Meronk||-13||1 Stroke||Marco Simone Golf Club|